AmpelProject/Ampel-core/README.md

 <img align="left" src="https://desycloud.desy.de/index.php/s/fz2mnsH4MGEKwfD/preview"/>

 The tiers are independently scheduled and the information exchange between tiers occurs via a dedicated database.
-The execution layer architecture along with the database structure allow for simple parallelization.
+The execution layer architecture along with the database structure allows for simple parallelization.

 ## Units
 Each tier is modular and executes so-called "units".